Summary

 | kernel | Shape of the boundary around normal data | ‘rbf’ | [‘rbf’, ‘poly’] |

-| γ (gamma) | Boundary tightness — most sensitive parameter | ‘scale’ | [0.001, 0.01, 0.05, 0.1, 0.3, 0.5, 1.0] |
+| γ (gamma) | Boundary tightness, most sensitive parameter | ‘scale’ | [0.001, 0.01, 0.05, 0.1, 0.3, 0.5, 1.0] |

-Grid Search vs Random Search
+Grid Search and Random Search

 from sklearn.model_selection import RandomizedSearchCV